July 24, 2025

 • Risk of late payments: Clients may delay payments, creating cash flow uncertainty

-• Potential collection issues: Longer payment cycles mean more follow-ups for overdue invoices
+• Potential collection issues: Longer payment cycles mean more follow-ups for outstanding invoices

-• Not ideal for every industry: Businesses with high operational costs may struggle with delayed payments
+• Not ideal for every industry: Businesses with high operational costs or tight margins may struggle with delayed payments

 Net 45 works best when payments are reliable, but businesses should assess whether it aligns with their financial needs.